openebs-archive/openebs-docs/docs/installation.md

 - Choose a set of nodes for OpenEBS control plane pods
 - Choose a set of nodes for OpenEBS storage pool
-- You can customise the disk filters that need to be excluded from being used
+- You can customize the disk filters that need to be excluded from being used
 - (Optional) Configure Environmental Variable in OpenEBS operator YAML

-For custom installation, <a href="https://openebs.github.io/charts/openebs-operator-1.0.0.yaml" target="_blank">download</a> the **openebs-operator-1.0.0** file, update the above configurations using the instructions below and proceed to installation with  `kubectl` command.
+For custom installation, <a href="https://openebs.github.io/charts/openebs-operator-1.1.0.yaml" target="_blank">download</a> the **openebs-operator-1.1.0** file, update the above configurations using the instructions below and proceed to installation with  `kubectl` command.